 We hate spam too.

-Interviewing Service of America, an affiliate of Lieberman Research Worldwide and doing business, among other tradenames, as SoapBoxSample, MySoapBox, and DocThought (collectively, “SoapBoxSample”), is committed to protecting the privacy of all information we collect from our panel members, research participants, and visitors to our websites (the “Websites”).
+Interviewing Service of America, LLC doing business, among other tradenames, as SoapBoxSample, MySoapBox, The Green Time, and DocThought (collectively, “SoapBoxSample”), is committed to protecting the privacy of all information we collect from our panel members, research participants, and visitors to our websites (the “Websites”).
 This policy applies to all personal data that we collect or use in the course of conducting our panel business, and covers all information and research participant data housed at any SoapBoxSample facility, stored on the SoapBoxSample network, or stored on any third party network at the direction of SoapBoxSample.
 The SoapBox trademark is owned by Calign, Inc. and is used under license.
 This policy does not apply to research activities SoapBoxSample conducts for or on behalf of its clients; the policy relating to those activities can be found here.

 Information We Collect From or About You